abhinag007/Personal-Assistant/JARVIS_Requirements.md

 - Remembers the **last N turns** so "and do the same for that one" works without re-explaining.
 - Short-term dialog context is separate from long-term memory (§8) and clears when the conversation ends.

-## 20. Reasoning Tier — Honest Model Strategy *(new)*
+## 20. Reasoning Tier — Solved by Selectable Brains *(new)*
-Local-only means reasoning is capped by the local model's size; this is planned for, not hidden.
+The local-reasoning ceiling is **solved by choice** (§1): the assistant escalates to a stronger brain when a task is hard, instead of being stuck.

 - Default: a fast local model for everyday tasks and low latency.
-- Optional **larger local model** (e.g. 70B, needs a strong GPU) for harder planning — enable when hardware allows.
+- **Escalation ladder for hard tasks:** larger **GPU-hosted local model** (e.g. 70B — private) → **Claude / OpenAI API** (full power, leaves the PC).
-- The cloud switch (§1, off by default) remains the escape hatch for the hardest reasoning if you ever choose to turn it on.
+- The assistant knows its own limits and asks: *"this is a hard one — use the bigger local model, or the cloud brain?"* — never fails silently.
-- The assistant knows its own limits and says "this is a hard one, want me to use the bigger model?" rather than failing quietly.
+- Cloud escalation is flagged since it leaves the PC (§1, §11); local escalation stays private.

 ## 21. Graceful Failure & Transparency *(new)*
 When an autonomous task can't be completed, it explains — never stalls silently.